 Contact: Laurie Kappe

-On June 14, 2010, TCWF will honor these three leaders at its eighth annual “Champions of Health Professions Diversity Award” ceremony in San Francisco.
+On June 1, 2011, TCWF will honor these three leaders at its ninth annual “Champions of Health Professions Diversity Award” ceremony in Los Angeles.
 In recognition of their efforts to reach out, mentor and support disadvantaged students preparing for health careers, the honorees will each receive a cash award of $25,000.

-Increasing California’s health workforce and its diversity is important for improving the health of Californians.
-Our state’s population continues to grow and, by 2020, it will be older and significantly more ethnically and racially diverse.
+Increasing California’s health workforce and its diversity is crucial to improving the health of Californians.
+The state’s population continues to grow and, by 2020, it will be older and far more ethnically and racially diverse.
 Already there are shortages of workers in nearly all sectors of the health workforce.
-A workforce that mirrors the racial and ethnic diversity of California will provide the cultural competence and language proficiency necessary to provide high-quality health care for all Californians.
+A workforce that reflects the racial and ethnic diversity of California will provide the cultural competence and language proficiency necessary to provide high-quality health care for all Californians.

-“Given the changing demographics of our state and the current shortage of health workers, we must encourage and support young people in California to consider pursuing jobs and careers in health fields,” said Gary L. Yates, TCWF president and CEO.
-“These leaders have pioneered programs and policies that track, support and guide students on a path from under-resourced schools to higher education and health professions.”
+“The changing demographics of our state and the current shortage of health workers underscore the need to prioritize efforts that enable young people and foreign-trained health professionals to obtain careers in health care,” said Gary L. Yates, TCWF president and CEO.
+“These leaders have advanced model programs and policies based in higher education settings that support students on a path toward health professions.”

 The California Wellness Foundation is a private independent foundation created in 1992 with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.
 The Foundation prioritizes eight issues for funding: diversity in the health professions, environmental health, healthy aging, mental health, teenage pregnancy prevention, violence prevention, women’s health, and work and health.
 It also responds to timely issues and special projects outside the funding priorities.